akka/akka-http/docs/src/main/paradox/technologies.md

 Akka HTTP provides server-side HTTP/2 support currently in a preview version.
 See @ref[Server HTTP/2 Support](server-side/http2.md) for more information.

+## DNS

+Akka HTTP provides pluggable client transport which can be used to @ref[customize host name resolution](client-side/client-transport.md#custom-host-name-resolution-transport) on the client side.

 ## Multipart

 Akka HTTP has modeled multipart/* payloads.
 It provides streaming multipart parsers and renderers e.g. for parsing